RogersNL/roman-numerals/README.md

 5. The program joins the numbers into a string and displays.
   Example input: ("M","M","M","L","X","IV")
   Example output: "MMMLXIV"

+6. The program handles 900 and 90, DCD and LXL, with CM and XC.
+  Example input: "LXL"
+  Example output: "XC"
 _

 ## Setup/Installation Requirements